today at randstad we are celebrating Wear it Purple Day to show solidarity with LGTBQI+ colleagues, clients and candidates.

 Wear it Purple Day is an initiative that encourages people to wear something purple on the 28th of August each year to champion diversity and raise awareness about creating inclusive experiences for those who identify as LGBTQI+.

-To bring the team together, the wearing of purple clothes was accompanied by a virtual morning tea and some online games.
-All of these activities are put on to show all staff that our LGBTQI+ people are free to be who they want to be at Randstad.
+To bring the team together, wearing purple clothes was accompanied by a virtual morning tea and some online games.
+All these activities are put on to show all staff that our LGBTQI+ people are free to be who they want to be at Randstad.

-A recent Boston Consulting Group (BCG) Survey found that almost half of LGBTQI+ employees (40%) routinely experience discrimination at work on the basis of their sexual orientation.
+A recent Boston Consulting Group (BCG) survey found that almost half of LGBTQI+ employees (40%) routinely experience discrimination at work based on their sexual orientation.
 BCG's 2020 LGBTQI+ Employee Survey discovered that this discrimination against LGBTQI+ employees negatively impacts their performance, leaving them less innovative, less productive and less empowered.

-Randstad wants inclusion of LGBTQI+ employees to be the norm.
-We know that embracing our own LGBTQI+ staff members is the first step in being able to help our clients execute diversity policies and LGBTQI+ inclusion plans.
+Randstad wants the inclusion of LGBTQI+ employees to be the norm.
+We know that embracing our LGBTQI+ staff members is the first step in being able to help our clients execute diversity policies and LGBTQI+ inclusion plans.

 BCG LGBTQ Employee Survey 2020